leticles/v3-docs/manual/troubleshooting/debug.md

 Depending on your work context you may need to configure debug accordingly.

 ::: warning
 Error level >= 2 is not recommended for production environments.
-Is not safe to print the errors to the screen, handle it with care.
+It is not safe to print the errors to the screen, handle it with care.
 :::

 | Level | Description                          |